top of page

 Weaknesses:

 Slippery but lacks power to push the pile.
 Serviceable but not dynamic as a receiving back.
 More of a one-cut change of pace player who doesn't offer anything as a pass protector.
+Unlikely to ever be a featured back; committee member at the next level.
 Doesn't often play against a high competition level.
 Six career fumbles.

 bottom of page